 For purposes of team standings, 3 points will be awarded for a win, 1 point for a tie, and no points for a loss.
 No points will be awarded for goals scored.

-In order to play a team out of town, an ASL team must secure permission from the ASL Executive Committee.
-In order for an ASL team to play an out of state team, the ASL team must secure permission from the ASL Executive Committee and NMSSA.
+In order to play a team out of town, an FUSAAL team must secure permission from the FUSAAL Executive Committee.
+In order for an FUSAAL team to play an out of state team, the FUSAAL team must secure permission from the FUSAAL Executive Committee and NMSSA.

 Referee Relations and Authority